Potential analysis: Employee selection criteria

-Subsequent selection criteria of potential analysis are going to be explained.
-The selection criteria of employees are based on characteristics such as methodological expertise, social competence, professional competence as well as critical thinking and competence in modification.
+The selection criteria for employees are based on characteristics such as methodological expertise, social competence, professional competence, as well as critical thinking and competence in modification.
 All these characteristics are regarded as a part of an employee's potential.
-Because these characteristics are difficult to measure, subordinate criteria are assigned.

-Due to a multitude of criteria, the division into cognitive, motivational and social interaction criteria is used to make this multitude comprehensible.
-Cognitive criteria describe criteria that can be observed like organization, problem-solving and flexibility.
-Leadership motivation, stress-coping and self-confidence characterize motivational criteria whereas communication, teamwork and empathy belong to social-interactive criteria.
+As these characteristics are difficult to measure, subordinate criteria are assigned.
+Due to a multitude of criteria, the division into cognitive, motivational, and social interaction criteria is used to make this multitude comprehensible.
+Cognitive criteria describe observational characteristics, such as organization, problem-solving, and flexibility.
+Leadership motivation, stress-coping, and self-confidence characterize motivational criteria, whereas communication, teamwork, and empathy belong to social-interactive criteria.

-The choice of the selection criteria is substantial to what extent potential analysis is accomplished carefully.
-The professional differentiation of criteria out of future strategic requirements should be done by Human resource management.
-Conclusively, the careful selection of criteria is founded on the knowledge about the target group.
-In cases of a university graduate other criteria should be examined in comparison to a professional who wants to become an executive.
+The choice of the selection criteria is substantial to the extent that a potential analysis is conducted.
+Human resource management should decide the criteria based on the future strategic requirements.
+Careful selection of criteria is based on knowledge of the target group.
+In the case of a university graduate, other criteria should be examined in comparison to a professional who wants to become an executive.

 Quality features of potential analysis

-In the preceding part quality criteria of potential analysis were described.
-In the following features which have to be fulfilled to ensure a qualitative and professional implementation of potential analysis in Human Resources are pronounced.

-First of all Human Resource managers should combine various methods to identify more specific characteristics and skills of a candidate.

-To achieve the already mentioned optimal fit of individual – job and organization, an orientation of the candidates target profile and the competencies are needed for a job.
-Therefore, it is significant that a precise definition of the examined competencies is given.

-A qualitatively good potential analysis is based on a solid preparation, requiring a certain period of time.
-Potential analyses of single candidates require one day whereas the analysis of a group needs up to three days.

-According to the mentioned time and preparation aspect, it becomes obvious that both the Human resources and the candidates need to be prepared and introduced to the topic of potential analysis.
-Furthermore, it is important that candidates have the possibility to get feedback and an explanation where their strengths and weaknesses are situated.
+Human resource managers should combine various methods to identify more specific characteristics and skills of a candidate.
+To find the optimal fit for a job or organization, an orientation toward the candidate's target profile and competencies is needed.
+Thus, it is important to provide precise competencies needed.
+A high-quality potential analysis is based on preparation and requires time.
+Potential analyses of single candidates require one day, whereas the analysis of a group needs up to three days.
+Given the time required, it is important that both the human resource professionals and candidates are prepared and have been introduced to potential analysis.
+Furthermore, it is important that candidates have the opportunity to receive feedback and an explanation of where their strengths and weaknesses lie.